 Importers and consumers may benefit if proposed MRL deletions or reductions are not progressed.
 Specific MRLs may be retained where the necessity for the MRL to continue to allow for the importation and sale of safe food is identified through consultation.
-Further information to assist in identifying implications for imported foods is provided in section 10 below and the requested MRL variations are outlined in Attachment 2.
+Further information provided at Initial / Draft Assessment to assist in identifying implications for imported foods is discussed in section 10 of this Report and the requested MRL variations are outlined in Attachment 2.